 Weed pens might be convenient, but they are not without immediate risks.
 The concentrated THC in weed pens is often much stronger than in traditional marijuana.
 This can lead to a higher risk of adverse reactions, especially for inexperienced users.
 Here are some short term effects for weed pens:

-• Increased Risk of Overconsumption: Weed pens make it easy to consume large amounts of THC quickly, leading to an increased risk of overconsumption.
-This can result in symptoms such as anxiety, paranoia, dizziness, and even panic attacks.
+- Increased Risk of Overconsumption: Weed pens allow users to take in large amounts of THC quickly, which raises the risk of overconsumption.
+This can cause symptoms like anxiety, paranoia, dizziness, and panic attacks.

-• Respiratory Issues: While weed pens are often marketed as a safer alternative to smoking, they are not entirely risk-free.
-Inhaling vaporized substances can still irritate the lungs and airways, potentially leading to coughing, wheezing, and shortness of breath.
+- Respiratory Issues: Weed pens are often advertised as safer than smoking, but they still carry risks.
+Breathing in vapor can irritate your lungs and airways, which may cause coughing, wheezing, or shortness of breath.

 Long-Term Effects: The Hidden Dangers